Google

 Frequently Asked Questions

-What rental yield can investors realistically expect from a studio unit at The M?
+What estimated gross rental yield might an investor expect from purchasing a unit at The M as a buy-to-let property?

-How does The M's per-square-foot pricing compare to recent transactions in the Middle Road and Civic District area?
+How does The M's price per square foot compare to recent comparable transactions in Middle Road and the surrounding precinct?

-What is the Additional Buyer's Stamp Duty impact for Singapore Citizens purchasing a second property at The M?
+What Additional Buyer's Stamp Duty (ABSD) implications should a Singapore Citizen purchasing a second residential property at The M understand?

-How does The M compare to competing developments in the immediate vicinity?
+How does The M compare in location, amenities, and value to nearby competing residential developments in the Marina Bay and Civic District precincts?